 How have food prices changed?

-Food inavailabilty and instability will make more people food insecure with their attendant health and social consequences.
-It is projected that almost 600 million people will be chronically undernourished in 2030 if the war is sustained, with Africa – home to some of the world’s poorest and most hungry populations - having the lion’s share.
+Food inavailabilty and instability will make more people ‘food insecure’.
+This will bring with it wider health and social consequences, such as medical conditions associated with malnutrition as well as social unrest and crime.
+It is projected that almost 600 million people will be chronically undernourished in 2030 if the war is sustained, with Africa – home to some of the world’s poorest and most hungry populations – hit the hardest.
 This is around 23 million more than if the war in Ukraine had not happened.
+Beyond the vast casualties seen in Mairiupol, Kherson and Kharkiv, the human cost of the war is spreading.

 Instability in Ukrainian agricultural markets also manifests in food price fluctuations.
-Although global food and fuel prices have receded from their peak levels witnessed at the inception of the conflict in February 2022, they remain high compared to the pre-conflict levels, as seen in Figure 3.
-Notably, food and grain prices as of December 2023 are still roughly 12-13% above December 2020 prices.
+Although global food and fuel prices have receded from their peak levels witnessed at the inception of the conflict in February 2022, they remain high compared with pre-conflict levels (see Figure 3).
+Notably, as of December 2023 food and grain prices are still roughly 12-13% above December 2020 levels.

-Figure 3: Commodity Price Indices
+Figure 3: Commodity price indices

 Source: The World Bank (2024)

-Price volatility can significantly impact importing countries, particularly those with vulnerable populations or limited financial resources to absorb sudden rises in food bills.
-Comparing developed and developing economies over the few years the war has raged, we find a divergence between how domestic food prices have responded to the sluggish downward trend in international food prices.
-Food price inflation (also known as foodflation) is easing off in many advanced economies like the US and UK, whereas it is rising elsewhere in fragile economies, as shown in Figure 4.
-Investigating and addressing the causes of this divergence would help solve some aspects of food insecurity in fragile economies, where citizens are taking to the streets in some major cities like Kano (Nigeria) to protest the rising food costs.
+Price volatility affects importing countries, particularly those with vulnerable populations or limited financial resources to absorb sudden rises in food bills.
+Comparing developed and developing economies over the few years the war has raged, there is a divergence between how domestic food prices have responded to the sluggish downward trend in international markets.
+Food price inflation (also known as ‘food-flation’) is easing off in many advanced economies like the United States and the UK, but is rising elsewhere.
+This is especially true in more ‘fragile’ economies (see Figure 4).
+Investigating and addressing the causes of this divergence would help solve some aspects of food insecurity in developing countries, where citizens are taking to the streets in some major cities (like Kano, Nigeria) to protest the rising food costs.

-Figure 4: Percentage Change in Food Prices between Dec 2022 and Dec 2023
+Figure 4: Percentage change in food prices (December 2022 to December 2023)

 Source: FAO Food Price Monitoring and Analysis, 2024

-Households in rich economies spend less than proportion of their income on food than those in low-income economies, where an average household spends more than half of their income on food.
-Higher food prices in such regions would strain household budgets, exacerbating poverty and food insecurity in already vulnerable communities.
+Not only do food price changes vary across different economies, the effect of price fluctucations on people’s wellbeing also differ.
+Households in rich economies spend a smaller proportion of their income on food than those in low-income economies, where an average household spends more than half of their wages on food.
+Higher food prices in such regions cause a greater strain on household budgets, exacerbating poverty and food insecurity in already vulnerable communities.

 How has the termination of the Black Sea Grain Initiative affected food security?

-The glimmer of respite provided by the United Nations (UN)-brokered Black Sea Grain Initiative (BSGI), allowing the safe passage of Ukraine’s grain exports through three ports: Chornomorsk, Odesa, and Yuzhny/Pivdennyi was dashed to pieces with Russia pulling out of the Agreement a year after on July 17, 2023.
-The Black Sea Grain Initiative saw about 20% of Ukraine’s wheat exports getting to developing countries.
+There was a brief respite from escalating prices thanks to the UN-brokered ‘Black Sea Grain Initiative’ (BSGI).
+This policy allowed for the safe passage of Ukraine’s grain exports through three ports: Chornomorsk, Odesa and Yuzhny/Pivdennyi.
+But the BSGI collapse in July 2023, with Russia pulling out of the agreement a year after it was first signed.
+The BSGI facilitated about 20% of Ukraine’s wheat exports getting to developing countries.
+Its collapse could prove catastrophic.

 Alternative trade routes are either expensive or problematic.
-Disruptions within an alternative route - the Red Sea shipping route - due to recent attacks of Yemen-based Houthi rebels have reduced trade volumes in the Suez Canal by about 40%, according to The Economist (Jan 9, 2024).
-Disturbances within these trade routes interrupt supply chain while raising shipment and warehousing costs.
-These costs are passed on to the consumers, putting pressure on domestic food prices and reducing producers’ profits.
+Disruptions within the Red Sea shipping route – due to recent attacks of Yemen-based Houthi rebels – have reduced trade volumes in the Suez Canal by about 40% (according to a report from The Economist).
+Disturbances within these trade routes interrupt supply chains, raising shipment and warehousing costs.
+These costs are often passed on to consumers, putting pressure on domestic food prices and reducing producers’ profits.
+As fighting intensifies and spreads, and further conflicts bubble up, more and more people stand to lose out.